How to Attract High-Ticket AI Automation Clients on LinkedIn

 Building the LinkedIn presence that attracts premium clients requires consistency — and consistency requires a system.
 Most AI agency owners know they should be posting daily on LinkedIn, engaging with target accounts, and running structured outreach.
 Few do it consistently because they're also running their business.

-Ciela AI is the LinkedIn CoPilot built specifically for this challenge.
-Ciela clones your voice and generates a 30-day bank of authority-building content in your exact style — the kind of content that positions you as a premium expert in your niche.
+Ciela AI is the all-in-one sales platform built specifically for this challenge.
+Ciela clones your voice and generates a 30-day bank of authority-building content in your exact style, runs multi-channel outreach across LinkedIn and email, and gives you a built-in CRM, power dialer, contracts, and payments — all from one dashboard.
 It identifies high-fit prospects based on your ideal client criteria, initiates intelligent outreach in your voice, and detects high-intent replies so you focus your time on conversations that are ready to convert.

-The result is a LinkedIn presence that consistently attracts high-ticket buyers, running almost entirely on autopilot, for $99/month with a 7-day free trial.
+The result is a multi-channel sales engine that consistently attracts high-ticket buyers, running almost entirely on autopilot, for $99/month.
 If you're serious about moving upmarket and commanding premium prices, Ciela is the leverage that makes it possible without consuming your entire week.

 Pricing Psychology for High-Ticket Engagements